stat133-sp19/hw-stat133-ycycchen/workout01/README.md

 ***

 The report summarizes NBA 2016-2017 season's shooting data of the Golden State Warriors' five players, Andre Iguodala, Draymond Green, Kevin Durant, Klay Thompson and Stephen Curry.
-From this report, you will get the first glimpse of the strengths the five well-known players individually and determine who is the most accurate shooter by analyzing the shooting data.
+From this report, you will get the first glimpse of the strengths of the five well-known players individually and determine who is the most accurate shooter by analyzing the shooting data.

 ***